hpc2n/selecting-modules/docs/toolchains.md

     ml PrgEnv-aocc
     ```

-    where `PrgEnv-cray`is loaded by default after login.
+    The `PrgEnv-cray`is loaded by default after login.

     The modules `cray-libsci`, providing e.g. BLAS/LAPACK/ScaLAPACK and `cray-mpich` providing MPI capabilities are automatically included.